Egyptians vote in referendum to extend Sisi's rule - Journal du Cameroun

 Many voters, such as retired banker Ramez Raouf, view Sisi as a champion of stability.

-When asked why, he said “because the military will protect the civilian nature of the state, and that’s important to me”.
+“Because the military will protect the civilian nature of the state, and that’s important to me,” he said.

 Parliament has already voted overwhelmingly this week to approve the changes, including extending presidential terms from four to six years.

-The referendum also proposes other changes to the five-year-old constitution, among them the creation of a second parliamentary chamber and a quota ensuring at least 25 percent of MPs are women.
+The referendum also proposes other changes to the five-year-old constitution, among them the creation of a second parliamentary chamber and a quota ensuring at least 25 percent of lawmakers are women.

 Think-tank the Soufan Center said the main effect of the referendum would be to “solidify Sisi’s grip on the Egyptian political regime” in a country that “has become even more autocratic than it was under Mubarak”.